genixpro/reliascript/README.md

 value = “im really long!”; // This will give you a compiler error
 ```

 But wait, I hear you say!
 This will never work!
 What about user input?
-How can we possibly enforce string length at the compiler level, when users can type in whatever they want?
+How can we possibly enforce string length at the compiler level, when
+users can type in whatever they want?
 Good question.

-When a user provides input, it is usually in the form of an unconstrained or partially constrained value.
-The act of validating the user's input is called constraining the value, and must be done explicitly (TODO: should we allow automatic inference of what constraints to apply?).
-Lets see this in action:
+When a user provides input, it is usually in the form of an unconstrained
+or partially constrained value.
+The act of validating the user's input
+is called constraining the value, and must be done explicitly (TODO:
+should we allow automatic inference of what constraints to apply?).
+Let's see this in action:

 ```
 import io;
 const value = io.readUserInput(); // Value is now constrained only by {type: string}